jpronkko/texter/README.md

 - Node, Express, Mongoose and Mongo in its server side implementation
 - Cypress for integration testing, Jest for server side API and client side component tests

 The repositries are in GitHub and GitHub Actions have been configured to deliver code via accepted pull requests to testing and deployment to Azure App Service.
-The CI/CD pipeline uses a protected main branch for delivery to production.
 To qualify for deployment, code must pass linting, component, API and integration testing within the pipeline.
-Cypress Dashboard has been used to observe test progess and results in the pipeline.

 ## Notes on installation